 To bring about transformational change in people's relationships with the land, and to enhance the health and wellbeing of both people and nature in the future, we will need to ensure we enable the balanced expression of values.
-This will involve recognising limits to instrumental and extractive engagement with the whenua: our society cannot continue to take from the land without compromising future generations and nature itself.
+This will involve recognising limits to instrumental and extractive engagement with the whenua.